 ERR must be included in the induction process and at relevant times in the programme as knowledge gained during induction can be used as evidence for the 'Employment Rights and Responsibilities' requirements of this framework.
 ERR must be completed by the end of the apprenticeship period and training providers will be required to submit proof of the achieved Knowledge qualification (K1/K2) in order to:

 - evidence completion of ERR; - claim Apprenticeship certification (from a certifying authority).

-For further detail on the signposting and documentation for ERR, please visit http://www.creativeskill.set.org/fashionapprenticeship.
-For any other technical queries please email apprenticeships@creativeskillset.org.
+For further detail on the signposting and documentation for ERR, please email apprenticeships@ukft.org

 Level 3, Pathway 3: Tailoring

 Apprenticeship in Fashion and Textiles (Tailoring)